Browse audiobooks by John Straley, listen to samples and when you're ready head over to Audiobooks.com where you can get 3 FREE audiobooks on us

 Audiobook

+"To his chagrin, Alaskan PI Cecil Younger learns his teenage daughter has launched her own detective agency.
+But when her first case goes awry, she’s going to need some help from an unlikely source: her father, who’s currently locked up in prison.
 The verdict from the three-judge panel is in.
-Cecil Younger, bumbling criminal defense investigator and totally embarrassing father, has been sentenced to seven-and-a-half years in prison for his involvement in ... well, a number of things, ranging from destruction of private property to killing a guy.
-But compared to the original twenty-five-year sentence, it's not so bad.
-His success with getting his sentence reduced has attracted the attention of his fellow inmates, and one man, "Fourth Street," reaches out for advice for his upcoming parole hearing in exchange for protection and companionship.
-When he isn't reading Adrienne Rich or James Baldwin with Fourth Street, Cecil spends his time filling up large yellow legal pads.
-He writes, mostly, about his teenage daughter, Blossom, who is on a Nancy Drew-like quest to help her friend, George, discover the truth about her biological parents, which turns out to be complicated.
-After submitting a mail-in genetics test, George learns she is the infamous "Baby Jane Doe" who was kidnapped from her Native mother shortly after she was born.
-A media and legal circus quickly ensues, but George's reunion with her birth family isn't the heartwarming story the journalists hoped it wouldbe.
-There is an even darker secret about the baby-snatching case, one that threatens to destroy not just George's family-but Cecil's as well.
+Cecil Younger, bumbling criminal defense investigator and totally embarrassing father, has been sentenced to seven-and-a-half years in prison for his involvement in … well, a number of things, ranging from destruction of private property to killing a guy.
+But compared to the original twenty-five-year sentence, it’s not so bad.
+His success with getting his sentence reduced has attracted the attention of his fellow inmates, and one man, “Fourth Street,” reaches out for advice for his upcoming parole hearing in exchange for protection and companionship.
+When he isn’t reading Adrienne Rich or James Baldwin with Fourth Street, Cecil spends his time filling up large yellow legal pads.
+He writes, mostly, about his teenage daughter, Blossom, who is on a Nancy Drew–like quest to help her friend, George, discover the truth about her biological parents, which turns out to be complicated.
+Shortly after submitting a mail-in genetics test, George learns she is the infamous “Baby Jane Doe” who was kidnapped from her Native mother shortly after she was born.
+A media and legal circus quickly ensues, and George’s reunion with her birth family isn’t the heartwarming story the journalists hoped it would be.
+There is an even darker secret about the baby-snatching case, a secret threatens to destroy not just George’s family—but Cecil’s as well."

 John Straley (Author), David Chandler (Narrator)